lovetodream/swift-log-loki/README.md

 ## Features

-- Supports Darwin (macOS), Linux platforms, iOS, watchOS and tvOS
+- Supports Linux and all Apple platforms
 - Different logging levels such as `trace`, `debug`, `info`, `notice`, `warning`, `error` and `critical`
 - Option to send logs as snappy-compressed Protobuf (default) or JSON
 - Batching logs via `TimeInterval`, amount of log entries or a mix of those options